 On May 22, 2019, we signed final participation contracts for the Espejo and Perico Blocks which were awarded to us in the Intracampos Bid Round held in Quito, Ecuador in April 2019.
 We are the operator of the Espejo Block with a 50% working interest and Frontera is the operator of the Perico Block with 50% working interest.
 We assumed a commitment of carrying out 3D seismic and drilling four exploration wells in the Espejo Block for an estimated amount of US\$20.9 million during the first exploratory period ending June 17, 2025 and drilling four exploratory wells in the Perico Block for an estimated amount of US\$18.1 million during the first exploratory period ending June 16, 2025.
-As of the date of this annual report, we had drilled the first exploratory well in the Perico Block.
+As of the date of this annual report, we have drilled three exploratory wells in the Perico Block and we have completed the acquisition of 60 sq km of 3D seismic and drilled two exploratory wells in the Espejo Block.